Poles in Ukraine: Within the Russian Empire

 At the time of the partition, approximately ten percent of the population of the territories annexed by Russia was Polish.
 Poles included wealthy magnates with large estates, poorer nobles who worked as administrators or soldiers, and peasants.
-Long after this region ceased being a part of Poland, Poles continued to play an important role in both the province and in the city of Kiev.
+Long after this region ceased being a part of Poland, Poles continued to play an important role in both the province and in the city of Kyiv.
 Until the failed Polish insurrection of 1830–1831, Polish continued to be the administrative language in education, government and the courts.
-In 1812 there were over 43,000 Polish noblemen in Kiev Governorate, compared to only approximately 1,000 "Russian" nobles.
-Typically the nobles spent their winters in the city of Kiev, where they held Polish balls and fairs.
+In 1812 there were over 43,000 Polish noblemen in Kyiv Governorate, compared to only approximately 1,000 "Russian" nobles.
+Typically the nobles spent their winters in the city of Kyiv, where they held Polish balls and fairs.
 Throughout the Tsarist period Poles wielded considerable influence.
 Polish landlords owned approximately 46 percent of all private property in Ukraine west of the Dnipro River.
-Until the mid-18th century Kiev (Polish Kijów) was Polish in culture, although Poles made up no more than ten percent of Kiev's population and 25% of its voters.
-During the 1830s Polish was the language of Kiev's educational system, and until Polish enrollment in Kiev's university of St. Vladimir was restricted in the 1860s they made up the majority of that school's student body.
-The Russian government's cancellation of Kiev city's autonomy and its placement under the rule of bureaucrats appointed from St. Petersburg was largely motivated by fear of Polish insurrection in the city.
-Warsaw factories and fine Warsaw shops had branches in Kiev.
-Józef Zawadzki, founder of Kiev's stock exchange, served as the city's mayor in the 1890s.
-In 1909, 9.8 percent of the city of Kiev's population (44,400 people) were Poles.
+Until the mid-18th century Kyiv (Polish Kijów) was Polish in culture, although Poles made up no more than ten percent of Kyiv's population and 25% of its voters.
+During the 1830s Polish was the language of Kyiv's educational system, and until Polish enrollment in Kyiv's university of St. Vladimir was restricted in the 1860s they made up the majority of that school's student body.
+The Russian government's cancellation of Kyiv city's autonomy and its placement under the rule of bureaucrats appointed from St. Petersburg was largely motivated by fear of Polish insurrection in the city.
+Warsaw factories and fine Warsaw shops had branches in Kyiv.
+Józef Zawadzki, founder of Kyiv's stock exchange, served as the city's mayor in the 1890s.
+In 1909, 9.8 percent of the city of Kyiv's population (44,400 people) were Poles.
 Kieven Poles tended to be friendly towards the Ukrainian national movement in the city, and some took part in Ukrainian organizations.
-Henryk Józewski, a Pole from Kiev, served in the government of the Ukrainian People's Republic under his friend Symon Petliura and later as governor of Volhynia under Poland.
+Henryk Józewski, a Pole from Kyiv, served in the government of the Ukrainian People's Republic under his friend Symon Petliura and later as governor of Volhynia under Poland.